Red pill and blue pill: In The Matrix

 In the film The Matrix, the main character Neo (played by Keanu Reeves) is offered the choice between a red pill and a blue pill by rebel leader Morpheus (played by Laurence Fishburne).
 Morpheus says "You take the blue pill... the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill... you stay in Wonderland, and I show you how deep the rabbit hole goes."
 It is implied that the blue pill is a sedative that would cause Neo to think that all his most recent experiences were a hallucination, so that he can go back to living in the Matrix's simulated reality.
 The red pill, on the other hand, serves as a "location device" to locate the subject's body in the real world and to prepare them to be "unplugged" from the Matrix.

-Neo takes the red pill and awakens in the real world, where he is forcibly ejected from the liquid-filled chamber in which he has obliviously been lying.
-After his rescue and convalescence aboard Morpheus's ship, Morpheus shows him the true nature of the Matrix: a detailed computer simulation of Earth at the end of the 20th century (the actual year, though not known for sure, is suggested within the original movie to be approximately 200 years later, though it is revealed through sequels The Matrix Reloaded, The Matrix Revolutions and The Animatrix that at least 700 years have passed).
-It has been created to keep the minds of humans docile while their bodies are stored in massive power plants, their body heat and bioelectricity consumed as power by the sentient machines that have enslaved them.

 Later Matrix films

-In a 2012 interview, Lana Wachowski said:
+In a 2012 interview, Matrix director Lana Wachowski said:

 In the 2021 film The Matrix Resurrections, the Analyst uses blue pills to keep Neo's true memories suppressed in the guise of therapy sessions.
 Later, Neo takes another red pill before being freed from the Matrix once again by Bugs and her crew.
 In Trinity's case, she does not have to take the red pill again because of the way that Sati is freeing her from the Matrix.
 The red pills also allow friendly programs to leave the Matrix, as seen with the program version of Morpheus.